My Little Princess

-My Little Princess is a 2011 drama film directed by Eva Ionesco and inspired by her relationship with her mother, the well-known artistic photographer Irina Ionesco whose pictures of her young daughter caused controversy when they were published back in the 1970s.
+My Little Princess is a 2011 drama film directed by Eva Ionesco and inspired by her relationship with her mother, the well-known artistic photographer Irina Ionesco whose pictures of her young daughter caused controversy when they were published in the 1970s.

 Plot

 Violetta is raised by her grandmother ("Mamie", the French equivalent of "Grandma").
 Her mother Hanna tries to make a living on taking photographs and concentrates on her dreams to become a famous artist.
 In order to succeed as an artist she doesn't worry about dating men of questionable reputation.
 Only every now and then her mother visits her daughter but during these occasions it occurs to her that her daughter could be a potential model.
 She starts exploiting her daughter who by transforming into a kind of Lolita becomes increasingly alienated from other children of her age.
 At school she is eventually frequently insulted and rejected.
 Then Mamie dies and Hanna's photographs are about to unequivocally overstep the line of acceptability.
 Hanna even coerces Violetta mercilessly into cooperation by withholding her food in case she doesn't agree to pose for increasingly daring photographs.
 Eventually Hanna's right of custody for her twelve-year-old daughter is at stake.